For consumers For business

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

-Hemp fabric has undergone an image transformation in recent years, as shoppers and brands alike are learning of its versatility, strength, and potential sustainability.
+Once considered a niche fibre for clothesmaking, hemp has undergone an image transformation in recent years as shoppers and brands realise its versatility, strength, and potential sustainability.

 Hemp on the high ground